carolinem15/reactportfolio/README.md

 ## Description

 This app is my professional portfolio using React.js, Reactstrap, and React Router.
 The purpose of this assignment is to use what we have learned about React so far to craft a unique professional portfolio.
 Although React has a bit of a learning curve, I thoroughly enjoyed digging into some documentation to learn different methods of styling, passing through props, and navigation.
+I had some difficulties getting the routes working properly once I deployed to Github Pages, but I was able to fix it using HashRouter.
 In the future, I plan on adding the projects that I am most proud of to my Projects page, link a messaging system that allows people to get in touch with me directly on my Contact page, and including some more details in my About page.

 ## Installation